MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-ma-ws-import.md

 ms.assetid:
 ---

-# Importing Web Services Connector
+# Import Web Services Connector

-In case when the “Import server configuration” operation which contains “Web Service management agent” has finished with an error “Unable to retrieve configuration parameters from the extension”, it is necessary to check the exported configuration files.
+When the “Import server configuration” operation that contains the “Web Service management agent” finishs with the error “Unable to retrieve configuration parameters from the extension,” the exported configuration files need to be checked.

-It happens because of limitation in "Synchronization Service", which cannot import server configuration with "Web Service management agent" and shows an error "Unable to retrieve configuration parameters from the extension".
-The configuration of "Web Service management agent" in some cases can contain invalid setting which it is necessary to fix.
+The error is due to a limitation in the "Synchronization Service."
+The service can't import the server configuration with the "Web Service management agent" and returns the error "Unable to retrieve configuration parameters from the extension."
+In some cases, the "Web Service management agent" might contain invalid settings that need to be fixed.

-## How to fix this issue
+## How to fix the issue

-Copy server configuration files into the destination server.
+1. Copy the server configuration files into the destination server.

-On the destination server copy "WebServiceMA_apply_before_import_server_configuration.ps1" PowerShell script (is placed in Appendix A) into the folder which contains exported files of "Server configuration".
+2. On the destination server, copy the <a href="#web-service-powershell-script">WebServiceMA_apply_before_import_server_configuration.ps1</a> PowerShell script into the folder that contains the exported files for the "Server configuration."

-Run "WebServiceMA_apply_before_import_server_configuration.ps1" PowerShell script.
+3. Run the WebServiceMA_apply_before_import_server_configuration.ps1 PowerShell script.

+<h3 id=web-service-powershell-script>PowerShell script</h3>

 ```
-# -------------------------------------------------------------------------------------------------
+# ---------------------------------------------------------------------
 # <copyright file="WebServiceMA_apply_before_import_server_configuration.ps1" company="Microsoft">
-# Copyright (c) .
+# Copyright (c).
 All rights reserved.
 # </copyright>

-# -------------------------------------------------------------------------------------------------
+# ---------------------------------------------------------------------
-# If the script does not work, it is necessary to check the ExecutionPolicy with the help of
+# If the script doesn't work, check the ExecutionPolicy
-# the following commands:
+# by using the following commands:
 #
-#    * Get-ExecutionPolicy
+#    - Get-ExecutionPolicy
-#    * Set-ExecutionPolicy RemoteSigned
+#    - Set-ExecutionPolicy RemoteSigned
+#

 function Get-MIMInstallationPath {